TimoSci/eth-validator-checklist/README.md

-A Ruby script that runs through a checklist to test whether a ETH2 Linux staking node is set up correctly.
+A Ruby script that runs through a pre flight checklist to test whether a ETH2 Linux staking node is set up correctly.

 ## Requirements